-- Choose the right pet for your personality and circumstances
+- Choose the right pet for your personality and circumstances.

-- Teach your dog basic obedience
+- Teach it basic obedience

 - Use a leash

-- Pick up after your pet
+- Pick up its waste

-Taxes are included.
+Taxes are extra.

 The adoption fee for dogs includes: